intel/llvm/sycl/doc/SharedLibraries.md

 This document describes purpose and design of dynamic linking of device code feature.

+**NOTE**: This is not a final version.
+The document is still in progress.

 ## Background
 Sometimes users want to link device code dynamically at run time.
 One possible use case for such linkage - providing device functions via shared libraries.